 INTRODUCTION

 Tobacco use exposes the body to harmful toxins that accumulate in the lungs, liver and bloodstream.
 These toxins contribute to chronic inflammation, respiratory issues and cardiovascular diseases.
-Quitting smoking is the first step towards detoxifying your body and restoring overall health and wellbeing.
+Quitting smoking is the first step towards detoxifying your body and restoring overall physical health and mental wellbeing.
 Once tobacco is eliminated, the body begins repairing itself, gradually reversing the damage caused by prolonged exposure to harmful chemicals.
 While the detox process varies from person to person, adopting supportive habits speeds up recovery and enhances overall health and wellbeing.

 HOW TOBACCO TOXINS AFFECT THE BODY